jbernhard/osu-hydro/README.md

     energy_density  pressure  entropy_density  temperature

 in natural units of GeV and fm.
-It has exactly 155500 rows with evenly-spaced energy density steps, as expected by the `vishnew` code.
+It has 100000 rows with evenly-spaced energy density steps, as expected by the `vishnew` code.

 ### Configuration